ONSdigital/application-profile/csv.md

 Related columns should have the same prefix (e.g. `area_code`, `area_label`, `area_type` or `time_period_type`, `time_period_code`, `time_period_label`, or even `observation` and `observation_status`), and should be adjancent.
 This is to ensure that related columns are grouped together when sorted alphabetically, and to make it easier to find concepts whose values are spread across multiple columns.

-**Note** When expressing a dimension which has a label and a code, the code should come first, followed by the label; in the case of area geography, you can add an additional value which helps disambiguates geography labels by providing the geography type which would only be disambiguated by the geography code.
+**Note** When expressing a dimension which has a label and a code, the code should come first, followed by the label; in the case of geography, you can add an additional value which helps disambiguates geography labels by providing the geography type which would only be disambiguated by the geography code.
+See example [table in Dimension section](^Geography example).

-TODO: Provide an example of a geography code, geography label, and geography type where the geography type/code is required to disambiguate the geography label.

 ### Types